pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/CloudKit.md

 # CloudKit synchronization

-Learn how to seamlessly add CloudKit synchronization to your SharingGRDB application.
+Learn how to seamlessly add CloudKit synchronization to your SQLiteData application.

 ## Overview

-SharingGRDB allows you to seamlessly synchronize your SQLite database with CloudKit.
+SQLiteData allows you to seamlessly synchronize your SQLite database with CloudKit.
 After a few steps to set up your project and a ``SyncEngine``, your database can be automatically synchronized to CloudKit.
 However, distributing your app's schema across many devices is an impactful decision to make, and so an abundance of care must be taken to make sure all devices remain consistent